Key Takeaways

 - Blogs:

-- Steve Pavlina: Focuses on deliberate personal growth through exploring various life experiences and challenging conventional thinking.
+- Steve Pavlina: Focuses on deliberate personal growth by exploring various life experiences and challenging conventional thinking.
 (Mentioned in Morning Upgrade)

 - Start of Happiness: Brendan Baker shares tips on building a life around passion and achieving personal success and happiness.
 (Mentioned in Morning Upgrade)